Volunteer Agreement Template

 Nailing your volunteer agreement is key to building a smooth and happy relationship with your volunteers.
 But there are a few common slip-ups you’ll want to steer clear of.
 Here’s the scoop:

-Avoid these common blunders, and you’ll create a volunteer agreement that’s not only solid but also sets the stage for a great volunteer experience.
+Avoid these common blunders, and you’ll create a volunteer agreement that sets the stage for a great volunteer experience.

 Streamline Your Volunteer Onboarding with Butterscotch